chainstack/docs/docs/subgraphs/tutorial/README.md

 # Introduction

-This section guides you through deploying a subgraph on Chainstack and how to query data on your subgraph.

-Learn how to create, deploy, and query subgraphs in [deploying the Lido subgraph with Chainstack](/subgraphs/tutorial/deploy_lido_subgraph).
+Learn how to create, deploy, and query subgraphs in [deploying the Lido subgraph with Chainstack](/subgraphs/tutorial/deploy-lido-subgraph).